 Tip: Get there early!
 It fills up fast – especially during the summer on the weekends.
 It’s a favorite among tourists and locals.

-If you visit and you realize the park is packed, one recent visitor said “We didn’t get into the park which I would totally give like 1 star to, BUT…. we were able to drive down this little bitty road to the left and found an awesome canoe rental place.
+If you visit and you realize the park is packed, one recent visitor said “We didn’t get into the park, BUT…. we were able to drive down this little bitty road to the left and found an awesome canoe rental place.
 We dished out a measly $20 to rent a canoe for the day and found a tropical oasis hidden on that canoe path!
 LOVED IT!” — Definitely worth checking out!

 Lake-Eola Park, Downtown Orlando and Farmers Market